mkorszun/pf-sample-composer-app/README.md

 	composer.phar update

-This will download the newest available libraries using the version rules specified in the manifest and updates the composer.lock file.
+This will download the newest available libraries using the version rules specified in the manifest.
+The composer.lock file will be updated to reflect the new version numbers.

 ### Deploying to PHP Fog